 For stubborn stains, mix hydrogen peroxide and flour.
 Create a thick paste and apply it to the stains, leave it for around 15 minutes.
 Finally, take a soft-edged scraper and carefully remove the paste from the limestone fireplace.

-Keep in mind that no matter if you are using a DIY solution or a store-bought detergent, always make a test on a small inconspicuous area to avoid damage.
+No matter if you are using a DIY solution or a store-bought detergent, always make a test on a small, inconspicuous area first to avoid damage.

 How to dust a limestone fireplace

-- You can start by placing an old cloth or a sheet at the base of your fireplace to catch any fallen dirt.
-After the cleaning is done, it will be a lot easier to just remove the sheet, than to clean the floor and the fireplace surroundings.
+Protect the base You can start by placing an old cloth or a sheet at the base of your fireplace to catch any fallen dirt.
+After the cleaning is done, it will be a lot easier to just remove the sheet than to clean the floor and the fireplace’s surroundings.

 How to wash a limestone fireplace

-For this, you can either use a store bought limestone cleaner or make your own cleaning solution.
-In case you prefer the latter, take a medium-sized bucket, fill it with lukewarm water and add around three tablespoons of a mild liquid soap or dishwashing detergent.
+For this, you can either use a store-bought limestone cleaner or make your own cleaning solution.
+In case you prefer the latter, take a medium-sized bucket, fill it with lukewarm water and add around three tablespoons of mild liquid soap or dishwashing detergent.
 Make sure to stir the liquid well.

-- Take a microfibre cloth or a soft towel and soak it in a cleaning solution of your choice.
-Squeeze the excess water and start wiping the fireplace, again from the mantel all the way to the fireplace hearth.
+Dampen the cloth and wash Take a microfibre cloth or a soft towel and soak it in a cleaning solution of your choice.
+Squeeze the excess water and start wiping the fireplace, starting from the mantel all the way to the fireplace hearth.
 Dip the cloth every couple of wipes to make sure that you’ve applied enough detergent.
 Leave it like this for a couple of minutes without rinsing.

-- Lastly, you will have to rinse the fireplace with cold water.
-Get rid of the soapy solution, clean the bucket, and fill it up.
+Change the water Lastly, you will have to rinse the fireplace with cold water.
+Get rid of the soapy solution, clean the bucket, and fill it up with clean water.

-- Take your time in removing all the leftover cleaning solution from the surface.
-Clean the cloth you are using every couple of wipes, so that you don’t apply detergent again by accident.
+Rinse Take your time in removing all the leftover cleaning solution from the surface.
+Clean the cloth you are using every couple of wipes so that you don’t apply detergent back onto the fireplace by accident.

 What products you should avoid